 A refrigerant is necessary for cooling.
 It circulates through the system’s interior and outdoor coils, converting from liquid to a gaseous state, absorbing heat energy and humidity from the inside air and releasing it outdoors.

 Depending on its severity, a refrigerant leak might lead to your AC system not blowing cold air.
 Are you wondering if it’s time to update your air conditioner?
-We’re here to help you with your HVAC repair in Newark.
+We’re here to help you with your HVAC contractor in Hudson.